fsprojects/fantomas/README.md

  - Inline comments and multiline comments are lost.
 Only XML doc comments are preserved.
  - Compiler directives are lost.
- - Properties with both get and set are displayed separately.

 ## Why the name "Fantomas"?
 There are a few reasons to choose the name as such.